dayuyang1999/Personal_Website/content/authors/admin/_index.md

 Dylan Yang is a 2nd-year PhD student at {{< staticref "http://www.dalab.info/team/" "newtab" >}}Dalab{{< /staticref >}}, Institute of Financial Services Analytics.
 He is excited about Fintech.
 His current research focuses on design algorithms and methods to solve critical and challenging problems in business and society.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

-He is super passionate about Automobile Industry and equipped with comprehensive knowledge ranging from (not limited to) automobile marketing to mechanical details.
-His dream is to bring the state-of-the-art quantitivate analysis to automobile marketing management.